Fund Your House Sitting Travels by Teaching English Online

 We knew from experience that the chances of securing pay increases once leaving China would be minimal!

 Everything was finally coming together.
 After a number of years experimenting with remote income streams, we now had a way to continue our world travel adventure.
-We could teach English online, and earn a regular income.
+We could teach English online, and earn a regular remote income.

-As the final piece of the puzzle, we could combine online teaching with house sitting to create our version of a perfect lifestyle!
+For the final piece of the puzzle, we could combine online teaching with house sitting to create our version of a perfect lifestyle!

 Working for a Chinese company presents a number of frustrating niggles.
 As a Westerner it's virtually impossible to make changes to the system (the cultural gap is still too wide) and we've now learned to accept these subtle nuances of Chinese business etiquette.
-"Losing face" means that it's difficult to effect change, as someone would need to "lose face" in the process!
+"Losing face" means that it's difficult to effect change, as someone would always need to "lose face" in the process!

-Apart from this, the work is easy, all lessons are pre-prepared by the school, the platform works efficiently and the students are amazing!
+Apart from this, the work is easy, all lessons are prepared by the school, the platform works efficiently and the students are amazing!
 Most of them speak very good English - it's simply a process of making improvements.

-This has worked out wonderfully for us.
+This worked out wonderfully for us.
 We were able to save all the money we earned while in China and simply use our new monthly income to fund our continuing travels.

-There are many options available online, but if you want to learn how to teach English online, we have negotiated a special 35% off deal with respected international TEFL training company, MyTEFL (use promo code “HSM35”):
+There are many options available online, but if you want to learn how to teach English online, we have negotiated a special 35% discount with a highly respected international TEFL training company - the school where we took our courses.